 For an example of papers in this area, see:

 Brendon G. Ricart, Michael T. Yang, Christopher A. Hunter, Christopher S. Chen, and Daniel A. Hammer, (2011) ”Measuring Traction Forces of Motile Dendritic Cells on Micropost Arrays”, Biophysical Journal; 101(1):2620-2628; http://dx.doi.org/10.1016/j.bpj.2011.09.022

 Henry, Steven J., John C. Crocker and D.A.
 Hammer (2014).
 “Ligand density elicits a phenotypic switch in human neutrophils,”Integrative Biology 6; 348-356; http://dx.doi.org/10.1039/C3IB40225H

-We have also recently made vesicles and other supramolecular assemblies (such as micelles, sheets, and fibers) entirely from protein components, through molecular engineering of naturally occurring surfactant proteins, such as oleosin.
+The Hammer lab has has a long standing interest in making membranes from novel surfactants, extending back to the co-invention of polymersomes in 1999.
+Most recently, we have been making vesicles and other supramolecular assemblies (such as micelles, sheets, and fibers) entirely from recoimbinant proteins, through molecular engineering of naturally occurring surfactant proteins, such as oleosin.
 These materials allow us to use the tools of molecular biotechnology to make tailored, responsive materials of designed sequence with specific function and responsiveness.
+An example is: